trentm/node-bunyan/README.md

 fire whenever the corresponding function is called, even if the level of the log message is less than that of any stream.

+> On newer versions of Node.js (>=6.0) enabling DTrace support currently causes a lot of deprecation warnings to be printed to the console.
+To avoid this, you may wish to disable DTrace support completely by setting the `BUNYAN_NO_DTRACE` environment variable to any truthy value.

 ## DTrace examples